Skip to content

 • Confirm the environment variable is set correctly: echo $ZENMUX_API_KEY

-• Check that you added the environment variable to the correct shell configuration file (.zshrc for zsh users, .bashrc for bash users)
+• Make sure you added the environment variable to the correct shell configuration file (.zshrc for zsh users, .bashrc for bash users)

-Problem: Changes to the configuration file are not taking effect
+Issue: Changes to the configuration file do not take effect.

 • Confirm the configuration file path is ~/.codex/config.toml

-• If the directory doesn’t exist, create it first: mkdir -p ~/.codex
+• If the directory does not exist, create it first: mkdir -p ~/.codex

-• Check that the file uses correct TOML syntax
+• Check that the configuration file syntax is correct (TOML format)

 Model Unavailable

-Problem: The selected model is reported as unavailable or unsupported
+Issue: A model is reported as unavailable or unsupported.

-• Visit the ZenMux Model List to confirm availability
+• Visit the ZenMux model list to confirm the model is available

-• Check for spelling errors in the model slug
+• Check that the model slug is spelled correctly

 • Confirm your account has permission to access the model